kripken/build-suite/emscripten/oryol_samples/README.md

 ### Oryol Samples

-This is a selection of Oryol samples compiled to wasm, wast and asm.js with the original emscripten shell-html files which fall back to asm.js if wasm is not available.
+This is the complete set of Oryol samples compiled to wasm, wast and asm.js with the original emscripten shell-html files which fall back to asm.js if wasm is not available.

 The samples are built with Binaryen, using the method "wasm-native,asmjs".

-All samples require a WebGL canvas.
+Most samples require a WebGL canvas.

 The original sample web page is here: http://floooh.github.io/oryol/